luthfi11/Mountcak/README.md

 # Mountcak

+- To start running this application, you only need to open it in Android Studio, wait for the time to build the project, then run it on your Android phone or emulator.

-## Available on play store
+# Available on play store

-Mountcak Apps is an application that helps you to get mountain-related information that you can visit.
+Mountcak is an application that helps you get friends to climb mountains together, and get mountain-related information that you can visit.

 The features found in Mountcak Apps are:

 - Information on the mountains in Indonesia (especially Java).
 The mountain information includes mountain descriptions, altitude, location, realtime weather forecast for the next 5 days, galleries, manager contacts, and mountain location maps.